twowaits/SDE-Interview-Questions/Google/README.md

 <b name="quiz">Telephonic Round Questions</b><br/>

-- What is the approximate value of 2 to the power of 24.
+- What is the approximate value of 2 to the power of 24?
 - Average and Worst case time complexity of Merge Sort and Quick Sort.
-- What does the *.find()* function of C++ Collection returns when the item is not there in the collection.
+- What does the *.find()* function of C++ Collection returns when the item is not there in the collection?
 - Mention few implementation of Map interface in Java.
-- What is the advantage of using Heapsort over Mergesort ?
+- What is the advantage of using Heapsort over Mergesort?
 ____